Iterators

 }

-While straightforward and likely familiar, this pattern is prone to off-by-one and indexing errors, and doesn’t support filtering without additional logic.
-It’s a good fallback—but modern alternatives are often cleaner and safer.
+While straightforward and likely familiar, this pattern is prone to off-by-one and indexing errors, and requires additional logic for filtering.
+It remains a useful fallback, but the iterator methods are typically cleaner and safer.

 Method Overview